Last Updated on December 12, 2020

 I personally slept at a 24-hour grocery store I used to work at.
 I lucked out.
 But I’d say if you can manage to sleep at a 24-hour store somewhere that would be good.
 Or in a neighborhood that is safe where you can stay under the radar.

 Once you do find that place you have to make sure to do everything you can to not be noticed.

 Your car has to be primed and ready.

-I had dark tint on my windows some of the time I slept in my car.
+I had a dark tint on my windows some of the time I slept in my car.
 If you don’t, you can put dark towels up in front of all windows.
-You have to be conspicuous though and make sure no one is around when you put them up.
+You have to be inconspicuous though and make sure no one is around when you put them up.
 Just go to your spot, park, shut the car off and set the towels up.
 That is what I did.
 Make sure you choose the same place for sleeping every night.
 It makes things a lot easier.
 Don’t tell anyone where you sleep.

 Have the radio off long before you get to your spot so you don’t draw any attention to yourself.
 Additional tip: do not open your doors once you get to your spot or get out of your car at all.
 It only draws more attention to yourself.

 Keeping your hygiene good is absolutely key to sleeping and living in your car and staying unnoticed.
 The more you are noticed the worse it is for you.
 You have to give an appearance you are not homeless.
 If not, you will be kicked out of a lot of places you may hang out at.

 I took showers at a gym.
 I got a monthly gym membership.
 It was only $40 a month.
 So it was not much.
 I got to both workout and get clean.
 I recommend having a backpack with everything you need for the shower and a combination lock to lock up your stuff while you are in the shower.

 There are a few options of where to hang out on your day off work or when you have free time.